bio-portfolio/bio-portfolio.github.io/blog/current-routine.md

 - Mixture of 0.1% Retinol (Rx) + moisturizer, applied nightly to face, neck, and hands

 ### Haircare
-- Serum of topical Dutasteride (Rx) + Minoxidil, applied 1-2x weekly to crown and temple
+- Serum of topical Dutasteride (Rx) + Minoxidil, for male alopecia, applied 1-2x weekly to crown and temple
 - 1% Ketoconazole shampoo

 ### Teeth